ryanrclewis/saintstombs/content/saints/regions/north-america.md

 Washington (and Asbury), Warren County, New Jersey

 - National Blue Army Shrine of the Immaculate Heart of Mary (674 Mountain View Road East)

+Waterbury, New Haven County, Connecticut

+- Church of the Immaculate Conception (74 W. Main St.)
+  - Site of the baptism of Bl.
+Michael McGivney and where he said his first Mass

 Waukesha, Kenosha County, Wisconsin